gazev/pybt/README.md

 This is project which I decided to tackle after toying around with BitTorrent for awhile.
 It's a second iteration where I tried to make it a bit tidier and extensible using preferably only the Python standard lib.
 In the end I needed to use external libraries, to mention:
 - `aiohttp` to support concurrent HTTP requests
-- `bitarray`to support fast and light bitarray implementations in C
+- `bitarray` to support a fast and light bitarray implementation in C

 Currently supported features:
 - [x] - HTTP Trackers